spaceml-org/GIBS-Downloader/README.md

 To download the entire Earth, the coordinates you need to enter are: `"-90, -180" "90, 180"`.
 The GeoTiff file for one day of the entire Earth is approximately 38 GB.

 ### Upcoming Features
-* Tiling speed will be improved with multiprocessing
+* Installation process will be simplified

 ## Citation
 If you find GIBS Downloader useful in your research, please consider citing